Yash-Keswani/Badafone/documentation/Submission_2.md

 AND location_of(callee) = 'Mumbai'
 ```

 2) BadaFone thinks that the chance of having a person using excess data depends on their payment method.
-They wants you to verify his claim.
-Make a function to check whether or not a person is a defaulter, and use this to check his claim.
+They want you to verify this claim.
+Make a function to check whether or not a person is a defaulter, and use this to check the claim.

 ```SQL
 CREATE FUNCTION is_defaulter(phone_num bigint)